SeifEldin15/images-to-webp/README.md

 **Q: Does this work with Git repositories?**
 A: Yes!
 The tool respects `.gitignore` and works great in version-controlled projects.

+**Q: What's the difference between the commands?**
+A: `webp-image-converter` and `webp-converter` do exactly the same thing - use whichever you prefer!

 ## 🤝 Contributing